shrutinat/indian-traditional-game/README.md

-# Pallanguzhi (Pallankuzhi) — A Traditional Indian Game
+# Pallanguzhi — A Traditional Indian Game

 A complete, playable two-player Pallanguzhi board game built with **Python** and **Pygame**, packaged for Windows using **PyInstaller**.
 Built as a college game-development project.